Ruby on Rails Hosting: Compare Hosting

 Can I run Ruby on Rails on a shared hosting plan?

-What are some alternatives to Ruby on Rails?
+What are the alternatives to Ruby on Rails?

 Java is more portable across different types of hardware and software platforms, so if you are planning to package up your applications for deployment in a wide variety of places, Java will work in a way Rails will not.
-Additionally, it is probable that Java performs better under load than Rails.
-(This is why Twitter eventually moved away from Ruby on Rails to Java for some of its core services.)
-However, Ruby on Rails is generally recognized as having the advantage of a faster development cycle.
+Additionally, it is probable that Java performs better under load than Rails, but Ruby on Rails is generally recognized as having the advantage of a faster development cycle.